 The banner is quick, easy, and I was lucky I had everything on hand – my favorite kind of project!
 This is a fun craft to do for the holidays alone or with a group.
 Decorating the paper gingerbread figures with paint is a lot like decorating cookies with icing.
 I had a lot of fun adding different faces and details for each one.

 * Update: I have hung this DIY gingerbread banner up every holiday season for the past seven years!
 It is such a fun banner.
 Since then I have created a bunch of other fun gingerbread-themed crafts, printables, and projects.
-We have continued our tradition of decorating houses, even doing it virtually last year.
+We have continued our tradition of decorating houses, even doing it virtually one year.
 I hope you enjoy this tutorial and these other fun gingerbread-themed projects.